chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 +++++++++++++++++++

 When merging, copy and paste the PR description into the GitHub merge dialogue box.
-Include the title of the PR which should already be there.
+Ensure that the title of the PR is at the top.

 It is good practice to @-mention the reviewer(s) at the end of the PR.
 This is typically formatted in brackets: